An Overview of the Evolving Generative AI Landscape [Infographic]

 ChatGPT remains the leader on this front, with the OpenAI-created tool quickly becoming the Google of the gen AI shift, with millions of people now posing questions to its AI chatbot every day to get more conversational, in-depth answers, based on its refined interactive systems.

-Visual AI tools have also been huge, providing all new ways to create digital artworks, while there are also more tools in other areas emerging, with AI set to impact many sectors.
+Visual AI tools have also been huge, providing all-new ways to create digital artworks.
+There are also more tools in other areas emerging, with AI set to impact many sectors.

 That’s where this chart from Brian Solis and JESS3 design studio comes in, providing an expanded view of the generative AI landscape, featuring close to 100 tools that touch on all elements of the growing AI marketplace.